Iepoev/Thesis/paper/source/14_ch6_conclusie.md

 An interesting concept was found but not expanded upon.
 The FitzHugh Nagumo model is the model of an a biological neuron proposed to account for cardiac impulse propagation.
 A study was able to achieve promising results by creating a Neural Network Layer based on this model, but these results were unable to be replicated in the experimental models of this thesis [@Madl2016].

-The Base Level Fitness regression task is made to combine 2 subgoals (base level fitness \& increase/decrease of fitness) into 1 implementation.
+The base-level Fitness regression task is made to combine 2 subgoals (base-level fitness \& increase/decrease of fitness) into 1 implementation.
 The disadvantage now is that tracking increase/decrease of fitness requires performing a predefined training session, which makes the entire coach much less integrable with daily life.
 Developing a custom solution for this subgoal made to work with unlabeled sequence data would solve this issue.

 The implementation of the three remaining subgoals (tracking and coaching the user during a session, compiling a result from past sessions and recommending sessions that optimize fitness training) have not been addressed, but are required for a fully mature fitness coach.
 Various background information (such as fatigue states) have not been fully applied in the addressed subgoals, but might prove useful when implementing the remaining subgoals.